Explore this article’s session file to dive into a fully formed indie rock production in the Spire app.

 With guitars and vocals playing a huge role in the sonic palette of indie rock, the recording features of Spire Studio offer a wide variety of options in capturing the indie vibe.
 With Spire’s stacked amp simulators and new vocal effects, recording your own rocking indie song is all within the power of your own creativity.

-Let’s break down the signature qualities of indie rock, from punchy drums to lush fuzz-guitar tracks, and apply them to Spire’s recording capabilities to help you create your own indie rock song in Spire Studio.
+Let’s break down the signature qualities of indie rock, from punchy drums to lush fuzz-guitar tracks, and apply them to Spire’s recording capabilities to help you create your own indie rock song in Spire Studio along with tips on how to mix the music.
 Let’s dive in first with the rhythm section.

 Rock and roll was built on feeling, intuition, and groove, and indie rock is no different.
 A great rhythm section in any indie rock band—despite whatever sub-genre or added flavor they might bring—should be playing in the pocket, but also playing with a looseness that gives the music a live, spontaneous feel.

 You can approach this method in Spire Studio several ways.
 Firstly, you can mic the drums in a noise-controlled room.
 By placing two quality microphones in the right spots (in front of the kick and between the hi-hat and snare are great places to start), Spire can pick up all that it needs to.
 Running the snare/hi-hat mic through a low-reverb effect like Warm Voice or Acoustic Shaper can also create a live room effect in your drum tracks.

 If you choose to go with a drum machine or drummer emulator, running these through Warm Voice would create the perfect live room sound.
 However, if you’re already happy with your drum sounds without any effects, then track them dry; clean drum sounds are always welcome in the indie rock realm.